VioletaMat/gardskapital/README.md

 please run
 npm install --legacy-peer-deps --force

 This will bypass the dependency resolution conflict.
-Till i resolve this conflict.
+Till i resolve this conflict. 	:bug:

 then run the development server: